seccubus/seccubus/README.md

 ---------
 #289 - Online version test needs a unit test
 #269 - Correct handling of multiple address nodes in NMap XML
+#298 - OpenVAS6: fix scan and import to ivil
+#297 - Port field abused to store port state